Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Preliminaries

+To work with $p$-adic cohomology theory, we often need to fix a base as in \ref{revDmodtheory}.
+Let $R$ is a complete discrete valuation ring with residue field $k$ which is assumed perfect, $K=\mr{Frac}(R)$.
+We assume that there exists a positive integer $s$ such that $\sigma\colon K\xrightarrow{\sim}K$ is the extension of a lifting $R\xrightarrow{\sim}R$ of the $s$-th absolute Frobenius automorphism of $k$.
+Now, we consider the following two types of data: \begin{description} \item[Geometric case] We fix a finite field extension $L$ of $K$, and put $\mf{T}_{\emptyset}:=(k,R,K,L)$.
+This is called a {\em geometric base tuple}.
+We put $L_0:=L$ in this case.

+\item[Arithmetic case] We fix a finite field extension $L$ and an automorphism $\sigma\colon L\rightarrow L$ such that $\sigma(K)=K$ and $\sigma|_K$ is a lifting of the $s$-th Frobenius automorphism of $k$.
+We put $\mf{T}_F:=(k,R,K,L,s,\sigma)$, and call this an {\em arithmetic base tuple}.
+We put $L_0:=L^{\sigma=1}$.
+We call the geometric base tuple $(k,R,K,L)$ the {\em associated geometric base tuple}. \end{description} By {\em base tuple}, we mean either geometric or arithmetic base tuple.
+For a geometric base tuple, we sometimes put an index $\cdot_{\emptyset}$, and for arithmetic base tuple, $\cdot_F$.

 \begin{dfn*} Let $X$ be a realizable scheme over $k$.
 The category $\mr{Hol}(X/K)$ (cf.\ \ref{defofrealcat}) is endowed with ($s$-th) Frobenius pull-back $F^*$ (cf.\ Remark \ref{fundproprealsch}).
 Moreover, $F^*$ induces an auto-equivalence of $\mr{Hol}(X/K)$.
-Thus, we can apply the general results developed in the preceding paragraphs.
-We put:
+Thus, we can apply the general results and constructions developed in the preceding paragraphs. \begin{description} \item[Geometric case] Let $\mf{T}_{\emptyset}$ be a geometric base tuple as above.
+In this case, we put

+\item[Arithmetic case] Let $\mf{T}_F$ be an arithmetic base tuple, and let $\mf{T}_\emptyset$ be the associated geometric tuple.
+In this case, we put